andrew henderson menu

 Finance

-Without a doubt, the UAE’s tax-free status for companies was the main reason underpinning its popularity.
+Without a doubt, the UAE’s tax-free status for companies has been the main reason underpinning its popularity.

-However, as the UAE imposes a new 9% tax rate on corporations, its tax-free status and popularity among expats are under threat.
+However, since the UAE imposed a 9% tax rate on corporations, its tax-free status and popularity among expats are under threat.

-It may come as a surprise to many that a jurisdiction like the UAE is introducing corporate tax but the move should be understood in the context of broader global tax changes.
+It may come as a surprise to many that a jurisdiction like the UAE has introduced corporate tax, though the move should be understood in the context of broader global tax changes.

 UAE companies tax